Developer quickstart

 3client = AIHub(api_root="<API-ROOT>", api_key="<API-TOKEN>", ib_context="<IB-CONTEXT>")

-• To use the default AI Hub root API URL, enter https://aihub.instabase.com/api or omit api_root.
+- Community accounts: Enter the default AI Hub root API URL, https://aihub.instabase.com/api, or omit api_root.

-With the SDK installed and client initialized, you can follow any Python example provided in the AI Hub API reference.
+With the SDK installed and client initialized, you can follow any Python SDK example provided in the AI Hub API reference.
+SDK examples are marked with # AI Hub Python SDK example.

 Using Postman